dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 As you follow along through the examples in this book, you will practice several habits that will help you test effectively:

- when you describe precisely what you want your program to do, you avoid being too strict ( and failing when an irrelevant detail changes)  or to lacks open parentheses and getting false Confidence from incomplete tests).
+When you describe precisely what you want your program to do, you avoid being too strict ( and failing when an irrelevant detail changes)  or too lax (and getting false Confidence from incomplete tests).

- by writing your specs to report failure at the right level of detail, you give just enough information to find the house of the problem, without drawing in excessive output.
+By writing your specs to report failure at the right level of detail, you give just enough information to find the cause of the problem, without drawing in excessive output.

- but clearly separating essential test code from noisy setup code, you communicate what's exactly expected of the application, and you avoid repeating unnecessary detail.
+By clearly separating essential test code from noisy setup code, you communicate what's exactly expected of the application, and you avoid repeating unnecessary detail.

- when you reorder, profile, and filter your specs, you unearth order dependencies, slow tests and incomplete work.
+When you reorder, profile, and filter your specs, you unearth order dependencies, slow tests and incomplete work.

 Installing RSpec.

- it is made of three independent ruby gems:
+It is made of three independent ruby gems:

 `rspec-core`:  is the overall test harness that runs your specs.